kuangyh/recordio/README.md

 # RecordIO

-Read/Write variable size record bytes to from io.Reader / io.Writer.
+Read/Write variable size record bytes to / from io.Reader / io.Writer, default

-Straightforward implementation, CRC32 checksum and Gzip compressor supported.
+to use snappy compression.

+Interface and implementation aims for minimize alloc and memory copy.